br3ndonland/udacity-fsnd/info/markdown-guide.md

 - Apple only (macOS, iOS, iCloud), with [no plans to support Android](https://bear.app/faq/What%20about%20Bear%20for%20web,%20Android,%20or%20Windows/).
 - Collaboration features could be better.
 No shared notebooks.
-- Sidebar should be more condensed.
+- Bear's "Markdown compatibility mode" is actually not standard or fully compatible with common tools like [Prettier](https://prettier.io/).
+The use of tabs for indentation and asterisks for bullets leads Prettier to mis-format Markdown documents exported from Bear.
+- Global search is painfully slow, and fires instantly, so it runs a search for each character you type.
 - Web clipper needs some work.
 Doesn't properly capture text on all sites.
+Search should have a delay, or require the user to hit enter, so it doesn’t immediately try to search while you’re typing.
+- Sync disrupts glide typing on iOS.
+This seems to be particularly problematic in notes containing large numbers of note links.
+It is very frustrating to constantly be interrupted in the middle of glide typing a word.
+Sync should wait until the keyboard is closed.
+- Can't search within notes on iOS.
+This is a major limitation that the Bear team has repeatedly overlooked.
 - Evernote import doesn't convert Evernote internal note links to Bear note links.
 Joplin also has this same issue, and it's a major barrier for switching from Evernote.
 If you would like to switch from Evernote to Bear, you can try running my [el2bl](https://github.com/br3ndonland/el2bl) script on your Evernote exports.

 #### [Day One](https://dayoneapp.com/)